πŸ’‘ User Interface Rationale

 • Uses the same public browser engine as Desktop Chrome and its UI assets.

-• It's an entirely different architecture: 64-bit, ported desktop engine with desktop features like extensions, casting, multi-window support, and zero tracking.
+• Entirely different architecture: 64-bit, ported desktop engine with desktop features like extensions, casting, multi-window support, and zero tracking.

 • I respect Chrome's quality, its 90%+ market share, and the hard work by my former colleagues.